-A successful insect management program can best be accomplished by combining IPM techniques, such as accurate pest identification, scouting, monitoring and action thresholds, with biological and alternative (preventative) control practices and selective insecticide applications if needed.
+A successful insect management program can best be accomplished by combining IPM techniques, such as accurate pest identification, scouting, monitoring, and action thresholds, with biological and preventative control practices and selective insecticide applications if needed.

 Use scouting and monitoring techniques to help assess and quantify insect populations over time.